 Training & Development

 - Create and manage a performance appraisal system that drives effective development

-- Design training programs based on effective methods that include new learning technologies and training facilitators
+- Design training programs based on practical methods that include new learning technologies and training facilitators

 - Arrange seminars, workshops, and conferences based on each department's needs

-- Organize a comprehensive new employee orientation and engaging new staff onboarding
+- Organize a comprehensive new employee orientation and engage new staff onboarding

 - Plan training sessions for sensitive subjects such as diversity and sexual harassment

 - Implement workplace safety procedures and execute best practices to manage risk

 - Schedule and conduct job evaluations and take action to improve employee's experience

 - Bridge management and employee relations by addressing demands, grievances, or other issues